3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_01/css/css-animations-and-transitions.md

 ## Intro

-Today we'll be covering 3 major topics:
+Today we will be covering 3 major topics:

 * CSS Transitions
 * CSS Transforms (2D)
 * CSS Animations
-* Vendor Prefixes
+as well as Vendor Prefixes

 **Transitions** let us tell the browser how to smoothly change a property over time.
 For example, if the height of an element changes (due to a :hover selector), we can tell the browser to change the height gradually over 1 second.